AWS CloudWatch Metrics Integration

 4. Ensure that the permissions map to the node pool that hosts the EKS cluster for Kloudfuse.

-5. Enable Kloudfuse to consume the new role; there are two approaches: through AWS credentials or through Role ARNs.
+6. Enable Kloudfuse to consume the new role; there are two approaches — through AWS credentials or through Role ARNs — described in the tabs below.

 Add your AWS credentials as a secret, and use the secret in the ingester config.